inaadem/nginx-k8s-nodeport/README.md

 ![Fancy NGINX Homepage](screenshots/homepage.png)

-**Explanation:**
+**What you see:**
 - The page says "Welcome to Fancy NGINX! 🚀"
-- Shows your custom HTML and CSS running inside a Kubernetes pod.
+- Custom HTML and CSS running inside a Kubernetes pod.
 - NodePort makes it accessible from your browser.

 ### 2. Minikube Service Status
 This screenshot shows the output of the `minikube service nginx-service` command.
 It confirms your service is running and accessible.

 ![Minikube Service Output](screenshots/kube-status.png)

+**What you see:**
+- Service name, target port, and the URL to access your app.
+- Cluster IP and local tunnel URL (for Windows Docker driver).
+- Proof that your NodePort service is working and Minikube is forwarding traffic.

 **Explanation:**
 - Displays the service name, target port, and the URL to access your app.